anas-farooq8/verpakkingenxl-2.0/README.md

    - Open n8n interface
    - Go to Workflows → Import from File
    - Import each JSON file from `/workflows` folder

+**Note:** The dashboard automatically loads the SheetJS library from CDN for Excel parsing functionality.
+No additional installation is required for the Custom ERP Excel Import feature.

 ### Step 2: Create Data Tables